Choiceugwuede/Beejan-Technologies-End-to-End-Pipeline-Design/README.md

 - Failure Handling: Logs to trace errors, notifications for failed pipelines of data quality checks (e.g sudden drop in volume, missing fields).

 ## Dataops Consideration
-Pipelines will run on a cloud platform for scalability, efficiency, and minimal downtime.

-### Production Readiness:
+To ensure Pipeline runs efficiently, production ready and with minial downtime, the following setup would be added:
-- Continous integration and automated deployments
+- CI /CD - Continous integration and Continous deployments
+- Versioning Control - so changes in schema or code don't break.
 - Security controls
+     - Principle of least access to protect pipeline integrity
-    - Role-based access (teams only see what they should)
+     - Role-based access on data warehouse (teams only see what they should)
-    - Maksing/ encryption for sensistive data (e.g phone numbers)
-- Version Control for reproducibility
+- Monitoring & alerting
+- Scalability - Cloud Infra setup to handle sspikes in data.
+- Security & Compliance - Encryption, masking sensitive informations (e.g phone numbers etc)